antrea-io/antrea/docs/design/ovs-pipeline.md

 Flow 3 is the table-miss flow.

-For reply packets from SNAT'd connections, whose destination IP is the translated SNAT IP, after invoking action `ct`, the destination IP of the packets will be restored to the original IP stored in the connection tracking field `ct_nw_dst` before SNAT.
+For reply packets from SNAT'd connections, whose destination IP is the translated SNAT IP, after invoking action `ct`, the destination IP of the packets will be restored to the original IP before SNAT, stored in the connection tracking field `ct_nw_dst` before SNAT.

 ### ConntrackZone